-Janet Martinez is the co-founder/director of programs of Comunidades Indigenas en Liderazgo (CIELO).
-She is a Bene Xogsho (Zapotec) born in Los Angeles and raised in south-central L.A.
+Janet Martinez is the co-founder/ Vice executive director of Comunidades Indigenas en Liderazgo (CIELO).
+She is a Bene Xogsho (Zapotec) born in Los Angeles.
 She earned her bachelor’s degree in Gender and Women’s Studies from the University of California, Berkeley, with a thesis on Indigenous migrants in the U.S. court system.
-Aside from her direct activism, Janet has engaged issues facing indigenous migrant communities through her writing; she has published articles on topics including new approaches to gendered leadership in indigenous communities, and the challenges facing youths in indigenous migrant communities.
-She also was a collaborator on UCLA’s mapping indigenous L.A.
-Ms. Martinez has organized the Indigenous Literature conference and Weaving Words and Rhymes for the past four consecutive years.
+Aside from her direct activism, Janet has engaged issues facing indigenous migrant communities through her writing; she has published articles on topics including new approaches to gendered leadership in Indigenous communities, and the challenges facing youths in Indigenous migrant communities.
+She Co-led the We are here map which is the first map of the linguistic diversity of Indigenous Los Angeles.
+Additionally she collaborated on UCLA’s mapping Indigenous L.A.
+Ms. Martinez organized the Indigenous Literature conference and Weaving Words and Rhymes for the past four consecutive years.
 Her work has been featured in the Los Angeles Times, Ozy, Vogue, and Telesur.
-Currently, she is a host on the podcast Tu’un Dali, a podcast for and by indigenous people.
+Currently, she is a host on the podcast Tu’un Dali, a podcast for and by Indigenous people.

 Luis Lopez Resendiz